 3. Apply ice

 -this is simple and very effective way to avoid bruises.
-The application of ice just before injecting botox or filler will shrink the blood vessels under the skin for a few valuable seconds, reducing the chances of the needle hitting one of the small blood vessels under the skin.
+The application of ice just before injecting botulinum or filler will shrink the blood vessels under the skin for a few valuable seconds, reducing the chances of the needle hitting one of the small blood vessels under the skin.

 4. Use the smallest needle possible

--I like to use the smallest needle possible to inject Botox, Filler and Local anesthesia.
+-I like to use the smallest needle possible to inject Botulinum, Filler and Local anesthesia.
 Very fine needles no thicker than the hair on your head can be used to avoid injuring even tiny capillaries under the skin.
 Super fine needles may cost a little more, but they can make a huge difference.
 Not only that, these special needles are so small that patients often do not even feel any pain during injections.

 5. Use a Soft Cannula